 • All papers should be formatted according to the ACM conference template

-• Paper length: up to 6 pages, including references
+• Paper length: up to 6 pages, excluding references

 • Accepted papers will be published in the workshop proceedings as part of ACM SEC 2025